Bringing home a new puppy is an exciting (and sometimes stressful) time for everyone – including your resident dog.

 Of course, part of this success will hinge on picking the right puppy for your home.
-Make sure you know what you’re looking for when you’re searching for a new pal – or you might fall for a cute face that’s nothing but trouble!
+Make sure you know what you’re looking for when you’re searching for a new pal (whether going with a breeder or adopting a pup from a shelter) – or you might fall for a cute face that’s nothing but trouble!

 For example… I was recently contacted by a client who owns two geriatric small-breed dogs.
 Both dogs are over the age of nine years old and are under thirty pounds.